wrh2/ECE478/Einstein/README.md

 > python main.py -a "integer from 1-10"

 This is a action (integer from 1-10) that einstein "reacts" to.
 Returns a string

+> python main.py -c "integer from 1-15"

+This issues a command to the robot